-For the scope of this Manual, High & Heavy Vehicles are defined as vehicles belonging to the following categories:
+High & Heavy Vehicles are defined as vehicles belonging to the following categories:

 - 1) Self-propelled Ro-Ro cargo:

 - a.
-With rubber and steel tracks
+With rubber

 - b.
-With wooden rims
+Steel tracks

+- c.
+With wheels on pneumatic or solid tyres

 - 2) Not self-propelled Ro-Ro cargo

 2. General Instructions